Other Ways to Say Condolence

 I will you in English is a common phrase used to express future actions or promises.
 However, there are many alternative ways to say

-Learn how to use the past perfect continuous tense for ongoing actions before another past event.
-Clear rules, examples, and exercises for B1–B2 learners.
+Learn how to use the future perfect continuous tense for actions in progress up to a future moment.
+Clear rules, examples, and practice for B1–B2 learners.